6 key facts about abortion laws and the 2024 election

 4. Some states have moved to make abortion access easier.

 Abortion was heavily regulated even while Roe v.
-Wade was the law of the land, so states like Michigan, Colorado, California, Minnesota and others have made moves to undo some of those regulations
+Wade was the law of the land, and states like Michigan, Colorado, California, Minnesota and others have made moves to undo some of those regulations.

 They are passing laws to get rid of waiting periods and gestational limits, and they are allowing more types of providers like nurse practitioners, for instance, to perform abortions.
 Some states have stockpiled mifepristone, one of the medicines that can be used for abortion, in case access is curtailed federally in the future.